We bring new tech to old school

 Partners

-In June 2020 Europe’s biggest street art festival – Upfest – was forced to cancel it’s yearly celebration but in September 2020 we launched Virtually Upfest, an Upfest virtual reality experience showcasing 30 new artworks, thanks to funding from Arts Council England.
+In June 2020 Europe’s biggest street art festival – Upfest – was sadly forced to cancel it’s yearly celebration due to pandemic restrictions.
+However, in September 2020 we launched Virtually Upfest, an Upfest virtual reality experience showcasing 30 new artworks, thanks to funding from Arts Council England.

 Responding to the pandemic with a VR festival